Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/03-normalization.md

 StatQuest provides an excellent summary of the steps performed by `estimateSizeFactors()` in order to calculate these size factors.

 Size factors are usually close to 1, and presence of outliers could suggest violation of assumptions required to use the median of ratios method.
-Is is therefore helpful to check the distribution of size factors in our dataset.
+It is therefore helpful to check the distribution of size factors in our dataset.

 ```r
 # extract size factors